lukesmurray/zustand-scoped/README.md

 );
 ```

-Finally we can use the store in a component.
+## Hooks for nested stores

-We use the helper `createScopedHook` to create a scoped hook that can select from the `TodoStore`.
+The helper `createScopedHook` constructs a hook that can select from the nested `TodoStore`.
 We pass a selector to `createScopedHook` to select a todo from the `AppStore`.
 The selector must take a single arugment.
 That argument becomes the first parameter of the returned hook.